Charlie (2015 Malayalam film): Cast

-Remakes
+Spin-off & Remakes

+The film had a spin-off called Kallan D'couza which was released on 22 January 2022, directed by Jithu K. Jayan based of the character Kallan D'couza portrayed by Soubin Shahir in this film.
+The film was a box office bomb because of it’s poor story.

+The film was remade into multiple language.
+Deva (2017) in Marathi which is directed by Murali Nellappa featuring Ankush Chaudhari, Tejaswini Pandit and Spruha Joshi.
+Maara (2021) in Tamil, directed by Dhilip Kumar featuring R. Madhavan, Shraddha Srinath and Sshivada.
+Also in Bengali as Surjo (2024) directed by Shiladitya Moulick featuring Vikram Chatterjee, Madhumita Sarcar and Darshana Banik.

 Production

 Principal photography began on 25 May 2015 in Idukki.
 IBTimes reported that it will be an experimental film and each actor will be spotted in a new look.
 The film was shot at various locations in Kochi, Munnar and Gujarat.
 The filming was completed by September 2015.

 Music

 The film's soundtrack was composed by Gopi Sunder and the lyrics were written by Rafeeq Ahamed and Santhosh Varma.
 The songs were released on 7 December 2015.
 "Chithirathira" sung by Vijay Yesudas was released separately on 21 December.
 A promotional video of Dulquer Salmaan singing "Chundari Penne" was released on 24 December.